Exabyte-io/documentation/docs/jobs-cli/batch-scripts/commands.md

 ## 4. Launch Parallel Job

-The final launching of the parallel job, following the definition of all required module dependencies, is performed via the `mpirun` command implemented by the chosen Parallel MPI Library.
+The final launching of the parallel job, following the definition of all required module dependencies, is performed via the `mpirun` command implemented by the chosen Parallel MPI Library mentioned previously.
 This command consists of the following general structure.

 ```bash
 mpirun -np <no_proc> name_executable`